 - decreased appetite

-Ibrance also may cause serious side effects, including:
+Less commonly, Ibrance may cause serious side effects, including:

 Rare but severe lung inflammation: In some people, Ibrance may lead to severe pneumonia or interstitial lung disease.
 Interstitial lung disease describes a large group of conditions that cause scarring of the lungs.
 The scarring makes the lungs stiff, which makes it difficult to breathe.
 Tell your doctor right away if you have difficulty breathing or discomfort when you breathe or have shortness of breath when you’re resting or doing an activity that requires little exertion.